Cloud-SPAN/04genomics/_episodes/03-automation.md

 > ## Exercise
 > It's a good idea to add comments to your code so that you (or a collaborator) can make sense of what you did later.
-> Look through your existing script.
-In a breakout room, discuss  where you should add comments.
-Add comments (anything following
+> Look through your existing script and add comments to describe what it does.
+Anything following
-> a `#` character will be interpreted as a comment, bash will not try to run these comments as code).
+> a `#` character will be interpreted as a comment - the terminal will not try to run these comments as code.
 {: .challenge}